control-toolbox/OptimalControl.jl/docs/src/tutorial-iss.md

 ```@example main
 using OptimalControl
+using Plots
+using DifferentialEquations # to get the Flow function
 using MINPACK               # NLE solver
 ```

 Let us consider the following optimal control problem: